2014 Events and Weekend Schedule

 Saturday afternoon (1:15 pm– 2:05 pm)

-Brewmasters Seminar Track: Cam O’Connor, Brewmaster for Deschutes Brewing Co., will be speaking on the subject of his choice.
+Brewmasters Seminar Track: Cam O’Connor, Brewmaster for Deschutes Brewing Co., will be speaking on the subject of "Blending Barrel Aged Beers: Part II".
 See the Brewing Seminars page for further information.

 Saturday afternoon (1:15 pm – 2:05 pm)